lalrpop/lalrpop/doc/src/tutorial/004_controlling_lexer.md

 In fact, the match declaration can map a regular expression to any kind of symbol you want (i.e., you can also map to a string literal or even a regular expression).
 Whatever symbol appears after the `=>` is what you should use in your grammar.
-As an example, in some languages have case-insensitive keywords; if you wanted to write `"BEGIN"` in the grammar itself, but have that map to a regular expression in the lexer, you might write:
+As an example, some languages have case-insensitive keywords; if you wanted to write `"BEGIN"` in the grammar itself, but have that map to a regular expression in the lexer, you might write: